MihaiDavid05/Mask-to-COCO-JSON/README.md

 # Masks (with holes) exporter to COCO JSON annotation format

+*NOTE*: The exporter currently works only from binary masks to COCO.
+Other base formats will be supported.

 This exporter is a bit special in a sense that it **preserves holes** in the custom binary masks and, thus, creates COCO JSON annotations files that **consider holes in different objects/instances.**